NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 ## Brief History

-SQLite, conceived by D. Richard Hipp in the spring of 2000, was designed to fulfill the need for a lightweight, open-source database that could be embedded into applications without the complexities of a full-fledged database system.
-Its development was driven by the desire for a simpler alternative to heavier database solutions, with the goal of providing an accessible, reliable, and efficient database engine that could be used in various environments, from small-scale applications to large projects.
+SQLite, conceived by D. Richard Hipp in the spring of 2000, was designed to full-fill the need for a lightweight, open-source database that could be embedded into applications without the complexities of a full-fledged database system.
+Its development was driven by the desire for a simpler alternative to heavier database solutions, to provide an accessible, reliable, and efficient database engine that could be used in various environments, from small-scale applications to large projects.

 ### Key Milestones: